realumhelp/Creality-K1-and-K1-Max_wiki/Camera-Settings-Control.md

     CAM_EXPOSURE_AUTO_PRIORITY EXPOSURE_AUTO_PRIORITY=0
   ```

-  <u>Note:</u> Here all macros are configured with their default value, you can remove unmodified ones.
+  <u>Note:</u> Here all macros are configured with their default value, you can remove unmodified ones if they don't need to be loaded when Klipper starts.

 - Then, click on `SAVE AND RESTART` button in the top right corner.